aleezafatima-byte/Research-Paper-notes/Papers/01_Novel_Approaches_to_Simple_Harmonic_Motion/Notes.md

 ### Drawback

 - The equation is not actually solved.
-- It is a "half-baked" approach because only verification is shown.
+- The derivation of the solution is omitted; only verification of the final solution is presented.

 ## 3. Integration Method